VSpectrum/cashflow/README.md

 ```shell
 $ source cashflow-env/bin/activate
 ```
-For a *nix based pc, the above would apply/enable the environment so that it uses the virtualenv's Python instead of your system-wide Python.
+For a *nix based pc, the above would apply/enable the environment so that it uses the virtualenv's Python instead of the system-wide Python.

 ```shell
 (cashflow-env) $ python3 -m pip install requirements.txt